-The rooms are quite spacious and, following the style of other Mandarin Oriental units, they have contemporary décor in neutral tones.
-Each of the rooms and suites, however, has been individually decorated and furnished to embrace the best of the destination with an oriental touch.
-They’re all equipped with the latest technology.
-My room was on the third floor, and I had a wonderful view of the inner courtyard.
-On arrival, there were complimentary fruits and a welcome letter for me that I particularly liked to find in French.
-In addition to the housekeeping in the morning, we have the turn-down service.
-After long walks through Prague, I must say that the room seems absurdly cozy in the end of the day.
+The rooms are quite spacious, and following the style of other Mandarin Oriental units, they feature contemporary décor in neutral tones.
+However, each room and suite has been individually decorated and furnished to capture the essence of the destination with an oriental touch.
+All are equipped with the latest technology.
+My room was on the third floor, affording me a wonderful view of the inner courtyard.
+Upon arrival, I found complimentary fruits and a welcome letter, which I particularly appreciated being in French.
+In addition to morning housekeeping, there was a turn-down service.
+After long walks through Prague, I must say that the room felt incredibly cozy by day’s end.

 Spices Restaurant & Bar

-Spices Restaurant & Bar is the hotel’s restaurant under the command of award-winning chef Jiří Stift.
-It has a particularly interesting menu that suggests combinations of dishes divided between South-East, North-East and South-West Asian flavors.
-I opted for a combination of North-East Asian dishes and thought it was a really good choice.
-The dumplings that I tried were really delicious!
-In addition, the service is excellent with waiters who are always attentive to every detail and quite well informed to answer you any questions.
-Though the furniture is contemporary, the ceiling of the place still shows us that the place was a former Dominican monastery of the 17th century, which gives a special charm to the place.
-There’s also another option of dining venue which is inside a private room with bare brick walls and an original mediaeval wall.
+Spices Restaurant & Bar is the hotel’s restaurant under the command of the award-winning chef Jiří Stift.
+It offers a particularly interesting menu that suggests combinations of dishes divided into South-East, North-East, and South-West Asian flavors.
+I opted for a combination of North-East Asian dishes and found it to be an excellent choice.
+The dumplings I tried were truly delicious!
+Additionally, the service was outstanding, with waiters who were always attentive to every detail and quite knowledgeable in answering any questions.
+While the furniture is contemporary, the ceiling of the place still reveals that it was once a Dominican monastery from the 17th century, adding a special charm to the space.
+There’s also another dining option available in a private room with bare brick walls and an original medieval wall.

-Everyone expects something exceptional from a Mandarin Oriental spa and the one from Prague doesn’t disappoint.
-The venue is quite exclusive, because it’s the only spa in the world that is housed inside a former Renaissance chapel.
-Several treatments are only offered there.
-There’re also two saunas and a very well equipped gym.
-In addition, Mandarin Oriental Prague offers a wonderful space dedicated to events.
-In this area of the hotel, we have the amazing Monastery Lounge and its extremely elegant adjoining rooms.
+Everyone expects something exceptional from a Mandarin Oriental spa, and the one in Prague doesn’t disappoint.
+The venue is quite exclusive, being the only spa in the world housed inside a former Renaissance chapel.
+Several treatments are exclusively offered there.
+There are also two saunas and a very well-equipped gym.
+Additionally, Mandarin Oriental Prague offers a wonderful space dedicated to events.
+In this area of the hotel, we find the amazing Monastery Lounge and its extremely elegant adjoining rooms.

-Even though Mandarin Oriental Prague is part of a large group of luxury hotels, it also offers all the charm and warmth of a boutique hotel.
-With a very contemporary and elegant interior design, it still preserves its History through artifacts and architectural details from other times.
-In fact, the whole historical aspect involving the hotel matches perfectly with the destination.
-Prague is an incredibly wonderful city filled with castles, towers and bridges, but it’s not an easy place to be explored considering the huge amount of things we need to see and do there.
-That is why it’s also great to have a well informed staff that can offer you great travel tips and, at the same time, a concierge ready to tell you which events and performances of opera/ballet are going on in Prague.
+Despite being part of a large group of luxury hotels, Mandarin Oriental Prague exudes all the charm and warmth of a boutique hotel.
+Its very contemporary and elegant interior design still pays homage to its history through artifacts and architectural details from eras gone by.
+In fact, this historical aspect of the hotel perfectly complements the destination.
+Prague is an incredibly enchanting city replete with castles, towers, and bridges, but exploring it can be quite an undertaking given the multitude of sights and activities.
+That’s why having a knowledgeable staff offering travel tips, along with a concierge ready to inform you about opera and ballet events happening in Prague, is a great asset.